encoredev/encore/docs/tutorials/uptime.md

 seodesc: Learn how to build an uptime monitoring tool using Go and Encore.
 Get your entire application running in the cloud in 30 minutes!
 ---

-Do you have a website that you want to be notified if it goes down, so you can fix it before your users notice?
+Want to be notified when your website goes down so you can fix it before your users notice?

 You need an uptime monitoring system.
 Sounds daunting?
 Don't worry, we'll build it with Encore in 30 minutes!

-The final result looks like this:
+The final result will look like this:

 <img className="w-full h-auto" src="/assets/tutorials/uptime/frontend.png" title="Frontend" />